Mukunda Deva: Activities

 He set up two streets from Lion's gateway to the Gundicha Temple and laid a smooth road by covering up the pits and holes on the way.
-He erected a cradle arch (Dola Mandap) on the outer part of the southern walls for the Lords to swing on the Dola Festival during the last five days of Falgun.
+He erected a cradle arch (Dola Mandap) on the outer part of the southern walls for the Lords to swing on the Dola Festival during the last five days of falguna.
 Bada Jagamohan (the great front hall) of the shrine.

 Mukunda Deva built a chain of forts at Raibania (in the present Balasore district) of Odisha.
 The fort was stormed by Kalapahad in 1558 A.D.

 Battles

 Mukunda Deva came into close contact with the Sultan of Bengal as a foe, and Mughal emperor Akbar as an ally.
 He had to face the Sultan twice in the battle.
 In 1560, Sultan Ghiyasuddin Jalal Shah of Bengal invaded Orissa and marched up to Jajpur.
 Mukunda Deva defeated him and drove him out of Orissa.
 In 1567, while Akbar was busy in the invasion of Chittorgarh, Sultan Karrani invaded Orissa.
 He was defeated by the Sultan and took shelter in the fort of Kotsima.
 The army of Bengal attacked Cuttack, the capital of ancient Orissa.
 Kalapahada, the general of the Sultan, made a devastating attack on Cuttack.
 In the absence of Mukunda Deva, Ramachandra Bhanja (a feudatory of Sarangagarh) declared himself king of Orissa.
 On receiving the news, Mukunda Deva hurried to Cuttack and faced Ramachandra Deva on the battlefield of Gohiratikiri, near Jajpur, where he was killed.
 Ramachandra Bhanja was also later killed by the Sultan.
 After the defeat of Mukunda Deva, Ramachandra Deva of Bhoi dynasty made an alliance with Akbar for avoiding an Afghan invasion and continued as a subordinate king of Odisha.